An asymptotic for the Hall--Paige conjecture: Proof of the Hall--Paige conjecture

 \subsection{Further numerical improvements}

 As noted in the introduction, with further computational effort, the authors believe it is possible to extend the range of these arguments to include some, but not all, of the groups in Table~\ref{table:possible-counterexamples}, without introducing any genuinely new ideas.
-Specifically, $M_{11}$ and $M_{12}$ should be tractable, but for example $\PSU_4(2)$ does not appear to be.
+For example, $M_{12}$ and $\PSU_3(5)$ should definitely be tractable, $M_{11}$ does not appear to be, and the tipping point (in terms of the sizes of $|G|$ and $d(G)$) is somewhere in between.

 We have not attempted to put these numerical calculations into the form of a proof.
 Instead, for reference, we briefly outline the various tweaks that we believe allow these improvements.
-The general rule is that whenever something may be computed efficiently and exactly rather than bounded, do so. \begin{itemize} \item Throughout, we may use an explicit list of dimensions $d_1,\dots,d_k$ of the irreducible representations of $G$, rather than generalities. \item In two notable places we make explicit and not necessarily optimal choices of tunable parameters: the values $R$ in \eqref{eq:cauchy-Mfm0-estimate} and $w$ in \eqref{eq:orbit-bound}.
+The general rule is that whenever something may be computed efficiently and exactly rather than bounded, do so. \begin{itemize} \item Throughout, we may use an explicit list of dimensions $d_1,\dots,d_k$ of the irreducible representations of $G$, rather than generalities. \item In two notable places we make explicit and not necessarily optimal choices of tunable parameters: the values $R$ in~\eqref{eq:cauchy-Mfm0-estimate} and $w$ in~\eqref{eq:orbit-bound}.
 In both cases, we are free to search for closer-to-optimal values. \item The values $\theta_d(z)$, which we bound in Lemma~\ref{lem:theta-d}, may be computed directly from their definition.
 Similarly, the functions $\alpha_m(t)$ considered in Lemma~\ref{lem:stat-phys} may be computed exactly using that their coefficients are associated Stirling numbers of the second kind.
-This in turn allows improved estimates of $\beta_m(t)$ in the proof of Lemma~\ref{lem:beta-bound}. \item The value $\sum_{m\textup{-sparse}~\rho} \|\hatS(\rho)\|_\HS^2 \dim \rho$, estimated in Lemma~\ref{sparseval}, may be computed exactly using the recurrence in the proof of \cite[Theorem~5.1]{EMM} (although the need for high or exact numerical precision makes this expensive for large $m$). \end{itemize}
+This in turn allows improved estimates of $\beta_m(t)$ in the proof of Lemma~\ref{lem:beta-bound}. \item The value $\sum_{m\textup{-sparse}~\rho} \|\hatS(\rho)\|_\HS^2 \dim \rho$, estimated in Lemma~\ref{sparseval}, may be computed exactly using the recurrence in the proof of~\cite[Theorem~5.1]{EMM} (although the need for high or exact numerical precision makes this expensive for large $m$). \end{itemize}